Visit La Maison Forte de Reignac, Dordogne

 Here he exercised his power and judged the misdemeanors of his land.
 The lord of Roque Saint Christophe’s troglodyte city was exercised the right of high and low justice, about two kilometers away.

-The castle was built in the fifteenth century and was occupied during prehistory, the Middle Ages, and was inhabited until the beginning of the twentieth century.
+The castle was built in the fifteenth century, was occupied during prehistory, the Middle Ages, and was inhabited until the beginning of the twentieth century.
 It was opened to the public in 2006.

 Ready to go back in time?
 All rooms at Maison Forte feature antique furniture and artifacts.